 English, math, and science courses are all taught in English and reserved for ESL teachers.
 In addition, some local public schools hire those with less teaching experience, which is a great opportunity for younger teachers looking to move to Abu Dhabi.

 As an international center of commerce, many expatriate families have relocated to Abu Dhabi.
 International schools are abundant, either following an American or British curriculum.
 Instructors are needed in a variety of subjects, including mathematics, science, and social studies.
-Some examples are the American International School in Abu Dhabi and GEMS Cambridge International School.

 Some colleges in Abu Dhabi hire educators for their English language, Business, Economics, or Finance departments.
 Professors are required to have prior experience and a master’s degree to apply (PhD’s are preferred).